General questions on return to Ukraine

 What official documents do we need to enroll our children in school back in Ukraine?

-The Ministry of Education advises collecting all the documents from the previous school where the child studied: subjects taken, results of exams and evaluation system etc. If there are no documents, the child can pass a pre-evaluation exam and still enroll in Ukrainian school.
+The Ministry of Education and Science advises collecting all the documents from the previous school where the child studied: subjects taken, results of exams and evaluation system etc. If there are no documents, the child can pass a pre-evaluation exam and still enroll in Ukrainian school.
 Please note that the child cannot be refused enrollment in Ukrainian school even with incomplete documents or missed subjects.
-Read more about school enrollment from the Ministry of Education.
+Read more about school enrollment from the Ministry of Education and Science.

 Information about the situation inside Ukraine